 Figures in parentheses indicate percentage

-*Significant at 1% level of significance
+*Significant at 1% level of significance – Its not clear level of significance at 5% and 1%.

 Mean comparison of level of knowledge among adopters and non-adopters

 The Table 5 presents the mean comparison of level of knowledge among adopters and non-adopters.
 The mean score of knowledge among adopters was 1.86, with a standard error of 0.10, whereas the mean score of knowledge among non-adopters was 1.49, with a standard error of 0.08.